 Prerequisites of the course:

 The data below were collected from the internet over the past year.
 They may have changed somewhat as the economy moved and Covid-19 lockdowns are easing up.
 Remember that salary is only part of your compensation package.
 A pharmacy chain may offer great medical benefits that complement your salary handsomely, saving you thousands in healthcare costs yearly.
-Also employers also add commuting expenses as part of their compensation packages, especially in rural areas where qualified labor is not readily available.
+Employers may also add commuting expenses as part of their compensation packages, especially in rural areas where qualified labor is not readily available.
 Consider these factors when reading the data below.

 The average salary for a certified pharma tech (CPhT) ranges between $26,000 and $39,000. … A lead pharma tech in a hospital setting can earn anywhere from $14 to $18 per hour.